 In this, the first of a new 10-part lecture series on Winston Churchill, historian Andrew Roberts examines Churchill’s description of becoming prime minister in May 1940: “I felt as if I were walking with destiny and that all my past life had been but a preparation for this hour and for this trial.”

-Andrew Roberts, visiting professor at the War Studies Department at King’s College, London, and author of Masters and Commanders: How Four Titans Won the War in the West, 1941–1945, is writing a single-volume, definitive biography of Winston Churchill.
+Andrew Roberts, visiting professor at the War Studies Department at King’s College, London, and author of Napoleon: A Life, Masters and Commanders: How Four Titans Won the War in the West, 1941–1945, is writing a single-volume, definitive biography of Winston Churchill.

 The Robert H. Smith Auditorium at the New-York Historical Society, 170 Central Park West, New York, NY 10024

 This program has reached capacity.
 There will be a standby line the evening of the program.
 One hour before the program begins, we will begin handing out standby numbers with members receiving priority.
 Shortly before the program begins, we would begin selling tickets if we are able to do so.
 Standby does not guarantee admission.

 Advance purchase is required to guarantee seating.
 All sales are final; refunds and exchanges not permitted.
 Programs and dates may be subject to change.
 Management reserves the right to refuse admission to latecomers.